caojohnny91/TriTracker-App/README.md

 Planned future enhancements include:

-- Making the forms more appealing to the eye.
+- Making the forms and input elements more appealing to the eye.
 - Creating a new wworkout page that has the total time and distance for each discipline's workout type.
 - Create a Dark/Light mode button.
 - Send likes and comments to other user's workouts.